 Jonny, Large automobile companies don’t work that way; they don’t send an order to the print shop for all the tooling for numerous badges, etc. etc., pick it up, and, ergo, a new name is born!
 This story has all the hallmarks of an urban myth (ignorance of actual processes).
 When Mitsubishi started importing directly to the US in 1982, they had three models: the Tredia, the Cordia, and the Starion.
 You think Starion is any goofier than the rest??

 That was back in 2008, in the comments on a piece about “What Is Your Favorite Urban Myth” And here it is almost four years later, and I’m confronting the same issue again.
-Well, I was going to just skip it, and talk about the car, and half way into it I decided to visit google and see if I could find any old Starion ads to put in this piece, as is my custom.
+Well, I was going to just skip it, and talk about the car, and half way into it I decided to visit Google and see if I could find any old Starion ads to put in this piece, as is my custom.

 What I found was a link to this Starion tv ad on YouTube.
 I almost didn’t bother, but from the image frozen on it, I could tell it was an old Japanese ad, and I have a serious soft spot for them, having worked at a Japanese language tv station in LA.
+The announcer says Sta–ion! several times.
+I understand it’s a Japanese announcer, but what does it sound like he’s saying to you?

-So I hit play, and as it neared the end, a brief image came up, for barely a second or so, and it almost didn’t register.
+And as it neared the end, a brief image came up, for barely a second or so, and it almost didn’t register.
 But then it hit me!
 And I played it again, and finally got it paused at the right moment, at exactly 23 seconds in.
 And in case you it passed you by too quickly, I grabbed a screen shot of it, below.

 The profile of a stallion!
 The smoking gun!
 I’ve never seen a logo or any material of the Starion with this image of a stallion head.
 So how’s Mitsubishi going to explain that, given their excuse that the Starion was named after a star?
-And how is it that this appeared in a tv ad, but no where else to my knowledge?
+And how is it that this appeared in a tv ad, but nowhere else to my knowledge?

 The Starion premiered in 1982 in Japan, but I don’t know the exact month.
 It arrived in the US as a 1983 model, the first year for Mitsubishis here.
 TV ads are often shot early, with pre-production cars.
 It’s very possible that this was the intended logo for the Stallion Starion, before someone clued them in.
 The horse head disappeared, but lives on, in the miracle of YouTube.